UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- UAB has combined with its opponents to score more than 49.5 points only twice this season.
+- UAB and its opponents have combined for 49.5 points only two times this season.

-- The combined points per game average of the two teams, 51.7, is 2.2 points more than Saturday's over/under.
+- Louisiana Tech's games have gone over 49.5 points in five of eight chances this season.

-- This contest's total is 2.7 points under the 52.2 these two squads combine to give up per game in 2021.
+- Saturday's total is 2.2 points lower than the two team's combined 51.7 points per game average.

+- These two squads surrender a combined 52.2 points per game, 2.7 more than this contest's over/under.

 - Blazers games have an average total of 48.9 points this season, 0.6 fewer than Saturday's over/under.